-Sustainability Development, Production, Research and Development, and Sales.
+In response to physical risks due to climate change, the BCP Committee analyzes and monitors the situation, pursues preventive measures, and reports to the Board of Directors.
+A Climate Change Response Committee is responsible for the transition to a low-carbon society.
+This subcommittee consists of members from the relevant divisions, Sustainability Development, Production, Research and Development, and Sales.
 They consider and pursue concrete response measures, whereas the Sustainability Development Committee reports directly to the Board of Directors, monitors progress, discloses information, and incorporates these measures in business plans.
 AICA is expanding and pursuing responses to these risks from medium to long-term perspectives.

-Scenario Analysis and Incorporation into StrategyIn May 2020, AICA declared our endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-For the expansion of disclosures under these recommendations, in fiscal year 2020, AICA conducted interviews with our stakeholders and organized the risks and opportunities due to the impact of climate change and the matters that AICA should address to respond to climate change, as shown in the table below.
+Scenario Analysis and Incorporation into Strategy

+In May 2020, AICA declared our endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+For the expansion of disclosures under these recommendations, in fiscal year 2020, AICA conducted interviews with our stakeholders and organized the risks and opportunities due to the impact of climate change and the matters that AICA should address to respond to climate change.

-This survey highlighted the recognition that the impact of climate change would continue to grow, and in addition to incorporating "responding to climate change" into the medium-term business plan, AICA set qualitative and quantitative goals.
+This survey highlighted the recognition that the impact of climate change would continue to grow, and in addition to incorporating "responding to climate change" into the Medium-Term Business Plan, AICA set qualitative and quantitative goals.

-AICA began scenario analysis from fiscal year 2021, and proceeded with an evaluation of the qualitative impact on the world in 2030 and 2050 of the 1.5°C and 4°C scenarios for each of the identified risks and opportunities using external scenarios in fiscal year 2022.
-AICA intend to disclose the results of this evaluation in AICA Report, which will be released in around September 2022.
+In the first half of fiscal year 2022, AICA used external scenarios to conduct qualitative impact assessments for each of the identified risks and opportunities at 2030 and 2050 given 1.5°C and 4°C global scenarios.
 Further, during fiscal year 2022, AICA will conduct a quantitative financial impact evaluation of the risks and opportunities due to the impact of climate change.
 Going forward, based on these evaluations, AICA will formulate climate transition plans and incorporate longer-term strategies into our business strategy.